magdaV24/React-.Net-SQLServer/README.md

 ## Functionality

-The application comes with a variety of features: authentication and creating cards, keeping the cards pulic, or allowing them to be public, editing and deleting them.
-And, with the help of Redux, the user can ask for quizes and, at the end, they will get back their score.
+The application comes with a variety of features: authentication and creating cards, keeping the cards public, or allowing them to be public, editing and deleting them.
+And, with the help of Redux, the user can ask for quizzes and, at the end, they will get back their score.